 The IMPACT drive train has an integrated power meter based on the unique operation of the crankset.
 Strain gauges are not needed.
 Instead we use cost-effective, accurate and fast sensors measuring left and right torque independently at sampling rates up to 1500 Hz.
 Torque profile, power and much more can be displayed in real time on GPS cycling computers or smart phones using ANT+ or Bluetooth wireless protocols.

-Our proprietary technology is protected by several issued and pending patents, including US Patents 9,403,576 and 9,809,275 Performance improvement of the drive train has been scientifically tested and confirmed at Eastern Michigan University by an academic team led by professor McGregor, an expert in power measurements and their interpretation.
+Our proprietary technology is protected by several issued and pending patents, including US Patents 9,403,576, 9,809,275 for a proof of concept crank set and power meter.
+US Patent 11,142,281 was granted for the lightweight version with fiber composite springs inside hollow carbon crank arms.
+This version is targeted for commercialization.
+Performance improvement of the drive train has been scientifically tested and confirmed at Eastern Michigan University by an academic team led by professor McGregor, an expert in power measurements and their interpretation.
 The Aluminum proof of concept crank set is shown during testing at the University on: